Cowes welcomes over 50,000 visiting craft during the season from March to October, and has berths suitable for all sizes and types of vessel.

 Fresh water is available from all the marinas, and at Trinity Landing.

-Marinas provide facilities for garbage originating from the boats using their berths.
+Marinas provide facilities for garbage from boats using their berths.
 Boats moored in the River Medina or at anchor should retain garbage on board until berthed alongside, or take it ashore to facilities situated adjacent to public landings.
 Using the river to dispose of rubbish of any kind is illegal.

 Free Pump Out